 Hampton founded World Politics Review with the aim of creating a better discourse about global affairs in the U.S. and around the world.
-He has a background in both the editorial and business sides of publishing.
 He has been a reporter, editor and freelance writer, and also worked on the business side of publishing before founding WPR.
 He is a member of the board of directors of EBSCO, the leading provider of research databases, e-journals, magazine subscriptions, ebooks and discovery service for academic and public libraries.
 He has a B.A. in Philosophy from the University of North Carolina at Chapel Hill and a Master's in Statecraft and World Politics from the Institute of World Politics.

 Judah Grunstein, Editor-in-Chief